Why does my gum hurt years after wisdom tooth removal?

 After wisdom tooth removal, everything should be back to normal.
 Swelling and pain should gradually decrease, and your gums will return to their normal appearance within a few weeks.

-The possible causes of pain that occur years after a wisdom tooth extraction
+Potential causes of pain years after wisdom teeth removal

 It is not necessarily related to the extraction procedure.
-Certain dental conditions such as gum disease, apical periodontitis, and pulpitis affecting other teeth can cause pain to spread throughout the jaw, including the extraction site.
+Certain dental conditions such as gum disease, apical periodontitis, and pulpitis affecting nearby teeth can cause pain to spread throughout the face and jaws, including the extraction site.

-In other less common situations, a nerve may be injured during the procedure, resulting in a tingling or burning sensation.
+Less commonly, a nerve that controls sensation may have been damaged during the procedure, resulting in a long-term tingling or burning sensation.

 tooth layers